omnia-md/conda-dev-recipes/README.md

 * Python 3.6, 3.7, 3.8, 3.9
 * CUDA 8.0, 9.0, 9.1, 9.2, 10.0, 10.1, 10.2, 11.0
 * Linux-64, MacOS, Windows

+#### Adding new Python versions

+To add a new Python version:
+* Edit `.conda_configs/gen_confs.py` to extend `PYTHONS` with the new Python version
+* Re-run `gen_confs.py` to generate new YAML files
+* Commit the new YAML files to the repository
+* Update this `README.md` with the newly supported Python versions
+* Edit YAML files in `.azure-pipelines/` to extend build matrix with new Python version

 ### Building the packages